 Please review the pdf below for more information.

-According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) increased 0.4 percent in August on a seasonally-adjusted basis.
-An increase in the indexes for gasoline and shelter were the main contributors to the monthly increase, as the energy index rose 2.8 percent, led by a 6.3 percent increase in the gasoline index.
+According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) increased 0.2 percent in August of 2018 on a seasonally-adjusted basis.
+An increase in the index for shelter was the main contributor to the monthly increase.

 The full BEA press release on the second estimate of second quarter GDP can be accessed in the link below:

-The next release - for the third estimate of second quarter GDP 2017 will be released on September 28, 2017.
+The next release - for the third estimate of second quarter GDP 2018 - will be released on September 27, 2018.